 For corporations, investors and the legal, financial and talent advisors who need actionable facts to assess risks, protect reputations and win disputes, Mintz Group is the partner of choice for due diligence, investigations and background screening anywhere in the world.
 Since 1994, Mintz Group has developed a uniquely transparent and practical approach to fact gathering before hires and transactions, during disputes and after allegations.
 We provide impartial facts that are comprehensively researched, properly sourced and stand up to the toughest scrutiny in the boardroom or the courtroom.
-Headquartered in New York City, Mintz Group has 17 offices across eight time zones, with a team that speaks more than 30 languages and has successfully conducted +100,000 investigations in more than 100 countries.
 To learn more, please visit www.mintzgroup.com